-Findings from recently published research indicate that doctors can safely continue to use clonidine testing for diagnosis of patients with growth hormone deficiency (GHD).
+Findings from recently published research indicate that doctors can safely continue to use clonidine testing for the diagnosis of patients with growth hormone deficiency (GHD).

 Diagnosis of very low levels of growth hormone in the body is typically done with the aid of at least two stimulation tests.
 It mainly involves testing for clonidine and arginine, with this believed to produce results doctors can work with.

 However, there is insufficient evidence on the accuracy of clonidine testing for GHD diagnosis despite the popularity of use.